SwissCorePy/pyTelegramBotCAPTCHA/README.md

 ```

 I will update and complete the README file soon ;)
-For more information take a look at the captcha_bot.py in the 'examples' folder
+For an working example, take a look at the `captcha_bot.py` file in the 'examples' folder